the devil tarot yes or nothe devil tarot advicethe devil tarot careerthe devil as feelingsbondage

 Relationship bondage often involves choice—we stay for reasons we justify while ignoring the truth about why we remain.

-Professionally, the devil tarot card meaning upright may indicate feeling trapped in work that drains you, toxic workplace dynamics, or professional choices driven by fear and materialism rather than genuine calling.
+Professionally, the devil tarot career meanings indicate feeling trapped in work that drains you, toxic workplace dynamics, or professional choices driven by fear and materialism rather than genuine calling.
 You may feel that your career path has become a prison—work you no longer find meaningful, environments that compromise your values, or situations where you feel powerless to change.
 The Devil asks whether the golden handcuffs are actually locked: often professional bondage involves more choice than we acknowledge.

 This card may indicate patterns of self-sabotage in career—opportunities you avoid because they would require stepping beyond comfort zones, risks you refuse to take despite knowing they might be necessary, or limiting beliefs about what you deserve professionally that you have internalized so completely they feel like facts rather than choices.
 The wheels turn because you continue making the same choices that produce the same outcomes.